vypxl/tx8/spec/spec.md

 sta R
 ```

 The conditional jump instructions read from the `R` register.
+They essentially compare the value in `R` to 0
+and jump if the comparison is true.

 For unconditional jumps, use `jmp`.
 For conditional jumps, first use the correct `cmp` instruction,
 then use the `jeq`, `jne`, `jgt`, `jge`, `jlt` or `jle` instructions to jump based on the comparison result.

+If you want to jump based on the result of a `test` bit test operation, use `jne` after `test` to jump if the
+tested bit was 1, `jeq` to jump if the tested bit was 0.

 | Opcode | Asm  | Parameters | Operation                                | Example       |
 |--------|------|------------|------------------------------------------|---------------|